11ways/hohenheim/README.md

     // The main port to listen on
     proxyPort: 80,

-    // The main port to listen on for HTTPS traffic
+    // The main port to listen on for HTTPS/http2 traffic
     proxyPortHttps: 443,

     // Your current environment.
 Can be dev, preview or live